Germany and Spain's auto sales spur recovery hopes

 Many have based survival plans on a decline no bigger than 5 percent for 2013, helped by easier comparisons with a weak second half of 2012.
 First-quarter sales were down 9.7 percent.

-"We've fallen so far that you'd think we'd hit bottom, and there are signs we're starting to stabilise," said Nicolas Lopez, head of research at Madrid-based brokerage M&G Valores.
+"We've fallen so far that you'd think we'd hit bottom, and there are signs we're starting to stabilize," said Nicolas Lopez, head of research at Madrid-based brokerage M&G Valores.

 "Don't expect sales to suddenly rise, but it's hard to fall much further" he added.